optakt/optakt.github.io/content/knowledge/flow.md

 // script argument is a byte slice with the Cadence script text. procedure := fvm.Script(script)

-// The fvm.ScriptProcedure is then run using the Flow Virtual Marchine. err = vm.Run(ctx, procedure, view, programs)
+// The fvm.ScriptProcedure is then run using the Flow Virtual Machine. err = vm.Run(ctx, procedure, view, programs)
 ```